sampoves/Masters-2020/README.md

 To my knowledge, an overwhelming majority of master's theses in the University of Helsinki are written in Microsoft Word.
 I had little interest in managing a project of this size in Word for many reasons, and luckily, I found out about LaTeX and Overleaf in late 2018.
 LaTeX, in short, is a document preparation system, used to create documents such as scientific articles.
 With a large amount of software packages available for it, LaTeX can provide a reliable foundation for a lengthy document while giving it a professional appearance.
 This thesis was entirely written in the online LaTeX editor [Overleaf](https://www.overleaf.com/).

-The thesis is available as PDF at University of Helsinki E-thesis: https://ethesis.helsinki.fi/en/ **(NB: the thesis not yet published)**
+The thesis is available as PDF at the Digital Repository of the University of Helsinki: https://ethesis.helsinki.fi/en/ **(NB: the thesis not yet published)**

 ## Writing a thesis in LaTeX